Small Glimpses, Many Times:

 I think that we all need to respond to life in our own particular way.
 We all do it differently and all responses are valuable and necessary.
 I’m practicing being courageous enough to show mine.

-Nancy Lovendahl’s exhibition, Small Glimpses, Many Times, will be on view at the Fine Arts Center March 14–August 2, 2020.
+Nancy Lovendahl’s exhibition, Small Glimpses, Many Times, is on view at the Fine Arts Center March 14–August 2, 2020.